brycemac35/SD42_PUBLIC_MD/SD42_DOCX_Style_Template.md

 ---

 *SD42 IT Services — Internal use only.
-Template version 2.0 (Restructured with title page, hybrid checklist + appendix format)*
+Template version 2.1 (Adds hand-holding click-by-click detail level: third numbering level, appendixSubSubStep() and code() helpers, Appendix A basics primer, and click-by-click authoring guidance.
+Builds on v2.0 hybrid checklist + appendix format.)*